 If needed, group similar items together on a single line, with only one total cost.
 May include the following project-related costs:

-- Artist fees (if paid on a fee and not salary basis), consultant fees, and contractual services - Artist fees may include, but are not limited to, compensation for: the creation of new work, the presentation of new or existing work, educational activities, community engagement, and travel/stipends/subsistence (if not already included under Direct Costs: Travel). - List the fees paid to each artist/artistic group separately where possible. - List consultant and artist fees or contracts for professional services on consecutive lines; do not scatter them throughout the list. - Specify the number of persons, the service being provided, and the applicable fee, rate, or amount of each. - If you engage in contracts of more than \$15,000, identify the item or service and its relation to the project. - For procurement requirements related to contracts and consultants, see 2 CFR 200.317-327. - Production/technical costs - Promotion, marketing, and outreach - Acquisition fees, rights - Evaluation and assessment fees - Telephone, photocopying, and postage - Supplies and materials - Publication, distribution, and translation - Transportation of items other than personnel - Access accommodations (e.g., audio description, sign-language interpretation, closed or open captioning, large-print brochures/labeling). - Videos, films, television broadcast projects, and virtual streamed events must be closed or open captioned, and radio and podcast programs must be transcribed.
-Applicants should check with captioning and transcription vendors, as well as vendors for sign language interpretation and audio description, for cost estimates. - Rental/purchase of equipment - Clearly identify the rental of equipment versus the purchase of equipment. - If you intend to purchase any equipment with a unit/item cost of \$5,000 or more per item and that has an estimated useful life of more than one year, you must identify that item here.
+- Artist fees (if paid on a fee and not salary basis), consultant fees, and contractual services - Artist fees may include, but are not limited to, compensation for: the creation of new work, the presentation of new or existing work, educational activities, community engagement, and travel/stipends/subsistence (if not already included under Direct Costs: Travel). - List the fees paid to each artist/artistic group separately where possible. - List consultant and artist fees or contracts for professional services on consecutive lines; do not scatter them throughout the list. - Specify the number of persons, the service being provided, and the applicable fee, rate, or amount of each. - If you engage in contracts of more than \$15,000, identify the item or service and its relation to the project. - For procurement requirements related to contracts and consultants, see 2 CFR 200.317-327. - Production/technical costs - Promotion, marketing, and outreach - Acquisition fees, rights - Evaluation and assessment fees - Telephone, photocopying, and postage - Supplies and materials.
+Be as specific as possible about the type of supplies / materials. (e.g., "Art supplies," "Office supplies," "Special event materials," etc.) - Publication, distribution, and translation

+- Transportation of items other than personnel (instruments, art, etc.) - Access accommodations (e.g., audio description, sign-language interpretation, closed or open captioning, large-print brochures/labeling, publications in alternate formats). - Videos, films, television broadcast projects, and virtual streamed events must be closed or open captioned, and radio and podcast programs must be transcribed.
+Applicants should check with captioning and transcription vendors, as well as vendors for sign language interpretation and audio description, for cost estimates. - Rental/purchase of equipment - Clearly identify the rental of equipment versus the purchase of equipment. - If you intend to purchase any equipment with a unit/item cost of \$5,000 or more and that has an estimated useful life of more than one year, you must identify that item here.
 Provide a justification for this expenditure either in the Additional Project Budget Notes section, or in your Project Description. - Digital computers, mobile devices, or other new technologies are considered supplies if less than \$5,000 per item regardless of the length of useful life. - Portion of Space/Facilities costs such as mortgage principal, rent, and utilities, as allocable to the project. - Other clearly identified project-specific costs.